-This recipe for easy Roasted Kielbasa and Potatoes transforms the beloved Polish sausage into a delicious one-pan meat and potatoes dinner.
+This recipe for easy roasted Kielbasa sausage and potatoes transforms the beloved Polish sausage into a delicious one-dish meat and potatoes dinner.

 How do you cook kielbasa?
-First, slice the sausage into bite-sized pieces, season them with olive oil, salt, garlic, and parsley, and transfer to a baking sheet.
+First, slice the Polish smoked sausage into bite-sized pieces, season them with olive oil, salt, garlic, and parsley, and transfer them to a pan.
 Roast in a 400°F oven for 40 minutes, until browned, juicy and crisp.
 Serve and enjoy!

-Kielbasa actually refers to all of the meat sausages that come from Poland.
-These include smokey sausages, large, thinly sliced sausages, or hot and spicy dried sausages.
-However, in the US, when most people refer to kielbasa, they’re talking about a tubular link sausage that’s often infused with Eastern European flavors like garlic, cloves, and marjoram.
+Kielbasa refers to all of the meat sausages that come from Poland.
+Kielbasa varieties include smoked sausage, large, thinly sliced sausage, or hot and spicy, dried sausage.
+However, when many people refer to kielbasa in the US, they’re talking about a tubular link sausage that’s often infused with Eastern European flavors like garlic, cloves, and marjoram.

-Kielbasa sausages pair well with any dish you’d normally enjoy with sausages.
-One of the most classic meals featuring kielbasa is simply a roasted or grilled sausage topped with plenty of tangy sauerkraut.
+Kielbasa smoked sausages pair well with any dish you’d normally enjoy with smoked sausages.
+One of the most classic meals featuring kielbasa is simply a roasted or smoked sausage topped with plenty of tangy sauerkraut.

 Or, for a Polish twist on your breakfast, you can serve kielbasa alongside scrambled eggs and buttered toast.

 But for today’s recipe, you won’t need any side dishes at all.
-In fact, this roasted kielbasa and potatoes dish comes together in just one pan and it includes everything you need for a filling and comforting meal: protein, sides, and all.
+These roasted potatoes with kielbasa come together in just one pan, and the dish includes everything you need for a filling and comforting meal: protein, sides, and all.

 Ready to get cooking?
 Let’s dive into the recipe for this hearty Polish dinner you’ll be craving all week long.